trbocode/Decrypt9WIP/README.md

 * __Dump Cart (trim)__: Same as the above feature, but discards the unused padding for smaller output and faster processing.
 Using this is recommended unless the padding is required for digital preservation purposes.
 * __Dump & Decrypt Cart (full)__: Same as 'Dump Cart (full)', but also decrypts the cartridge data on-the-fly.
 Decrypted cartridge data is required for emulators and recommended for CIA conversion.
 The recommended CIA conversion tool is [3dsconv](https://github.com/ihaveamac/3dsconv).
 * __Dump & Decrypt Cart (trim)__: Same as above, but discards the unused padding for smaller output and faster processing.
 This is recommended over the above feature.
+* __Dump Cart to CIA__: Use this to directly dump an inserted cartridge to a fully decrypted CIA file, which can be installed to a patched system using CIA installer software like [FBI](https://github.com/Steveice10/FBI/releases).
+For most users, this type of dump will be the most convenient.
 * __Dump Private Header__: Dumps the cartridge unique private header from the inserted cartridge.

 ### Maintenance Options